Forsee41/bannerlord-matchmaker/README.md

 unused files in prod

-For testing install dev dependencies via `poetry install --with dev`, then run `pytest` from inside the project's root
-Add tests into the `tests` folder.
+For testing install dev dependencies via `poetry install --with dev`, then run `python -m pytest` from inside the project's root Add tests into the `tests` folder.
 It's structure mirrors the project's source

 TODO: set up a CI pipeline